 What To Expect During a Tooth Extraction

-The process of tooth extraction involves removing a tooth from the mouth by either surgically removing it from the gums or pulling it out using forceps.
+The process of involves removing a tooth from the mouth by either surgically removing it from the gums or pulling it out using forceps.
 People may need a tooth pulled if it is affected by severe tooth decay or the surrounding tissues are infected from gum disease.
 Trauma to the mouth or overcrowding are other common reasons a simple extraction might be necessary.
 Impacted teeth, including wisdom teeth, can be removed from the mouth using surgery.
 Depending on what procedure is necessary, this is what you can expect when having a tooth extracted.

 Preparing for a tooth extraction